SlowDash integrates Python scripts written by users, with features including:

 method

-makes a read access and returns a value.
+performs a read operation and returns a value.

 Plugin modules can dynamically add branches to the control tree.
 For